Peano

 Fuse multiple tasks.

 Fuse the task with a list of further tasks.
 The routine is guaranteed to be called only for tasks with the same taskType.
-So if you carefully distinguish your tasks, you can downcast all the arguments, as you might know the real type.
+As long as you take care that every task type has a unique number, you can downcast all the objects within otherTasks into the type this virtual function is called for.

 Default implementation